AhmedAKhan/JadeIMP/README.md

 # JadeIMP

-this is a client side version of jade, that has some additional features
+This is a client side version of jade, that has some additional features